alaindemour/knappy/README.md

 ## Performance
 This is one of the few problems I found where one can use a version of the Y combinator for something semi-practical:
-In this case it is to memoize the highly recursive knapsack solution, but doing it cleanly separating the problem logic from the the caching and memozing "plumbing".
+In this case it is to memoize the highly recursive knapsack solution, but doing it cleanly separating the problem logic from the the caching "plumbing".
 The Y combinator does not add much performance overhead.
 The performance profile is mostly affected by how performant the multi-dimenstional lookup table used for the cache is.
 A well sized and optimized one can have a 10x performance difference with a totally dynamic one sized lazily.